brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 labels, logo's, links etc. Using BEM we make create all these small atoms as blocks.
 An easy example of an atom is a button.
-We created a file called `button.scss` in the *components* folder and add our import under the components section int he `index.scss`.
+We created a file called `button.scss` in the *components* folder and add our import under the components section in the `index.scss`.

 The button has some "behavior" such as being visually displayed as a primary or secondary button.
 Also, the button comes in four colors which are defined in our settings.
 So, as we talked about in our BEM introduction, we create a button block with a base styling which has no color.
-Then, using our primary colors, we enumerate through each color and create the appropiate modifiers.
+Then, using our primary colors, we enumerate through each color and create the appropriate modifiers.
 The primary and secondary version is also available as BEM modifiers.
 This means that the component has 6 possible combinations.
 This is based on 1 (`.button`) * 2 (`--secondary` and `--primary`) * 4 (`--blue` and the rest of the colors).
 This is just an example.